 NYTheatre.com: “A ripping tale”, “HER MAJESTY THE KING heralds a talent to watch in playwright Overman.”

-The second play in the Oregon Women trilogy.
-In development.
+This is the second play in the Pacific Northwest Women trilogy.
+In development, script available.

-The third play in the Oregon Women trilogy.
-More information TBD.
+The third play in the Pacific Northwest Women trilogy.
+Currently being researched.